testcontainers/workshop-go/step-7-adding-localstack.md

-# Step 7: Adding Localstack
+# Step 7: Adding LocalStack

-The application is using an AWS lambda function to calculate the average rating of a talk.
-The lambda functions are invoked by the application when the ratings for a talk are requested, using HTTP calls to the function URL of the lambda.
+The application is using an AWS lambda function to calculate some statistics (average and total count) for the ratings of a talk.
+The lambda function is invoked by the application any time the ratings for a talk are requested, using HTTP calls to the function URL of the lambda.

+To enhance the developer experience of consuming this lambda function while developing the application, you will use LocalStack to emulate the AWS cloud environment locally.

 LocalStack is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
 With LocalStack, you can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider!